benoitberanger/mri_rf_pulse_simulation_matlab/README.md

 ### Object oriented programming
 All pulses are objects.
-Pulses can inherit from others : `FOCI` is derived from `HyperbolicSecant`.
+Pulses can inherit from others: `FOCI` is derived from `HyperbolicSecant`.
 Pulses can be composed of several abstract classes.
 For example, `slr_mb_verse` is a **SLR** base waveform, then the **M**ulti**B**and algorithm is applied to excite several slices, and finally the **VERSE** algorithm reduces it's duration and $B1_{max}$ using constrains.